-WL-701-1♥★+ Chinese IV - Honors Grades 11, 12
+WL-701-1♥★ Chinese IV - Honors Grades 11.
+12

-Prerequisite: Chinese III

-Chinese IV continues to refine and expand communication skills with emphasis on oral, reading and writing proficiency.
+Prerequisite: Chinese III or Chinese III - Honors Chinese IV - Honors continues to refine and expand communication skills with emphasis on oral, reading and writing proficiency.
 The study of culture emphasizes the history, literature and fine arts of the Chinese-speaking world.
 At the end of this course, students will be able to communicate in Chinese on basic social topics and current events.

-WL-801-1♥★■+
+WL-801-1♥★■